 While lung cancer is rare in dogs, cases are on the rise.
-At Carolina Veterinary Specialists in Huntersville, our board-certified oncologist uses advanced diagnostics and treatments to provide the best possible care to pets with cancer.
+At Carolina Veterinary Specialists in Huntersville, our team of veterinary specialists uses advanced diagnostics and treatments to provide the best possible care to sick pets.
 Here is what you should know about the symptoms and treatments for lung cancer in dogs.

 Lung Cancer in Dogs

 In the past 20 years, there has been an increase in the number of cases of lung cancer in dogs being diagnosed by vets.
 The reason for this increase is unclear, however, it may be due to the overall increased longevity of dogs since the disease is most often found in older dogs around 10 - 12 years of age.